-Research and Development Expenses.
-Research and development expenses were approximately \$1,774,000 during the year ended December 31, 2008 as compared to approximately \$2,053,000 incurred during the year ended December 31, 2007.
 We generally categorize research and development expenses as either direct external expense, comprised of amounts paid to third party vendors for services, or all other expenses, comprised of employee payroll and general overhead allocable to research and development.
-We subdivide external expenses between clinical programs and preclinical activities.
+We subdivide external expenses between clinical programs and pre-clinical activities.
 We consider a clinical program to have begun upon acceptance by the FDA, or similar agency outside of the United States, to commence a clinical trial in humans, at which time we begin tracking expenditures by the product candidate.
 We have one product candidate - DAVANAT[®] - in clinical trials at this time.
 Clinical program expenses comprise payments to vendors related to preparation for, and conduct of, all phases of the clinical trial, including costs for drug manufacture, patient dosing and monitoring, data collection and management, oversight of the trials and reports of results.
 Pre-clinical expenses comprise all research and development amounts incurred before human trials begin, including payments to vendors for services related to product experiments and discovery, toxicology, pharmacology, metabolism and efficacy studies, as well as manufacturing process development for a drug candidate.

-Our research and development expenses for the year ended December 31, 2008, as compared to the year ended December 31, 2007 were as follows:
+Our research and development expenses for the years ended December 31, 2009 and 2008 were as follows:

-Decem Year Ended December 31, (\$000)
+Ended nber 31,

-2008 2007
+2009 2008

+(in the ousands)

-Direct external expenses
+Direct external expenses:

-Clinical programs \$ 244 \$ 809
+Clinical programs \$ 114 \$ 244

-Pre-clinical activities 681 357
+Pre-clinical activities 310 681

-All other research and development expenses 849 887 \$2,053
+All other research and development expenses 686 849

-\$1,774 \$2,053
+\$1,110 \$1,774